elastic/elastic-serverless-forwarder/docs/README-AWS.md

 * For the SQS queues resources that are reported in the `SQS_CONTINUE_URL` and `SQS_REPLAY_URL` environment variable the following action must be allowed:
   * `sqs:SendMessage`

-* For SQS queue resource that you want to use as triggers of the Lambda the proper permissions are already included by `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`.
+* For SQS queue resources that you want to use as triggers of the Lambda the proper permissions are already included by `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`.
  Only the following extra action must be allowed:
     * `sqs:GetQueueUrl`

+* For Kinesis data stream resources that you want to use as triggers of the Lambda the following action must be allowed on the Kinesis data streams:
+  * `kinesis:GetRecords`
+  * `kinesis:GetShardIterator`
+  * `kinesis:DescribeStream`
+  * `kinesis:ListShards`
+  * `kinesis:ListStreams`

 * For every S3 bucket resource that's reported in the `S3_CONFIG_FILE` environment variable the following action must be allowed on the S3 buckets' config file object key:
   * `s3:GetObject`